arhill05/aom-journal/index.md

 ### [[6/21/2018] Day 12 - Give stream-of-consciousness writing a try.
 This is where you just write out whatever comes into your head at the moment it comes into your head.](./day-12)
 > I don't necessarily have a "gang" of friends that push and support me, but I do have a few people that come to mind that encourage me to strive to be the best that I can be

+---

+### [[6/21/2018] Day 13 - Perform a mind dump of everything you’re worried about.
+From the leaky dishwasher to your family member’s poor health – get it all out.
+(Use David Allen’s GTD trigger list to help you out if needed.)](./day-13)

+> There are a lot of things that I tend to worry about on a regular basis, but not very many of them really stress me out.
+I feel like...